On this page:

-The Guide to specialist and enthusiast vehicles (which will be published soon) explains the SEVs process in detail.
+The Guide to specialist and enthusiast vehicles explains the SEVs process in detail.

 SEVs interim arrangements

-If the vehicle continues to meet the SEVs Register entry criteria and the application satisfied the above requirements, its details will be entered on the SEVs Register with an expiry date of 3 years from the date the SEVs Register entry was made.
+If the vehicle continues to meet the SEVs Register entry criteria, its details will be entered on the SEVs Register with an expiry date of 3 years from the date the SEVs Register entry was made.

 Where the vehicle no longer satisfies the SEVs Register entry criteria, the vehicle’s details will still be entered on the SEVs Register.
-However, the entry’s expiry date will be 3 years from the date the vehicle’s details were entered on the ‘List of eligible vehicles under the interim arrangements’.
+However, the entry’s expiry date will be 3 years from the date the vehicle’s details were entered on the Interim SEVs List.

 Applying to enter a road vehicle on the SEVs Register

-Any person (being an individual or company) may apply to have the details of one or more variants, or a make and model, of a road vehicle entered on the SEVs Register.
-Any person (being an individual or company) may apply to have the details of one or more variants, or a make and model, of a road vehicle entered on the SEVs Register.
+You (an individual or company) may apply to have the details of one or more variants, or a make and model, of a road vehicle entered on the SEVs Register.

 What IT system do I need to access?

-The department’s online IT service, ROVER integrates activities and approvals under the RVS legislation.
-The department’s online IT service, ROVER integrates activities and approvals under the RVS legislation.
+The department’s online IT service, ROVER, integrates activities and approvals under the RVS legislation.

 Creating a user account in ROVER